 Thank you so much for all the lovely emails I receive, I really appreciate your kind comments about my work.
-Sadly, as sometimes I can get more than 20 emails per month with various requests, I am unable to answer these on a individual basis.
+Sadly, I am unable to answer these on a individual basis.
 I will answer the most commonly asked questions below, I hope this helps!
 Please don’t take it personally when I don’t reply – I work very long hours so when I get free time I like to spend it with my family.

 1) What camera/lenses/editing software do you use?